 Austin is a 1.5-hour drive from San Antonio and a 3-hour drive from Dallas/Fort Worth and Houston.

 If arriving by air, downtown Austin is a short 7.5 miles from the Austin-Bergstrom International Airport.
-Upon arrival to the airport, schedule an Uber, Lyft, or hotel shuttle to get to your accommodations.
+Upon arrival at the airport, schedule an Uber, Lyft, or hotel shuttle to get to your accommodations.

 My advice is to skip renting a car overall and to rely on walking and transportation companies to maneuver throughout the city.
 For instance, taxis, Uber, and Lyft are highly prevalent and can typically be found within 2 – 3 minutes of any given address.